 Our children have many responsibilities in school.
 Our oldest children in Years 5 and 6 act as role models to the rest of the school in all they do but have extra responsibilities.
 They each have at least one role, many have more than this.

 Some of the responsibilities relate to their interests - our librarians for example love reading and everything about books.
 In order to become a librarian, children have to apply for the job and fill in an application form based on a role profile.
-This helps them to think about what this responsibility means and that the have to prove they are suitable.
+This helps them to think about what this responsibility means and that they have to prove they are suitable.
+Other children particularly love writing and many of these volunteer to produce monthly update articles for the Parish News Magazine.

 Being a Buddy to a Year R child